Pennsylvania / Schuylkill County

 Healthcare

-Cressona residents have convenient access to quality healthcare, with Lehigh Valley Hospital–Schuylkill nearby offering emergency and general medical services.
-The community has about 1.7 physicians per 1,000 people, and over 92% of residents have health insurance coverage.
-Healthcare services are readily available for families and individuals.
+Cressona residents have access to quality healthcare, with major hospitals like Lehigh Valley Hospital–Schuylkill nearby.
+The community benefits from a high physician-to-resident ratio of 1.7 per 1,000 people and 92.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals